 • You will require a special type of floss (SuperFloss) and interdental brushes (TePe brushes) to clean in between your teeth

-• They require a more thorough clean in order to avoid plaque build-up.
+• They require a more thorough cleaning to avoid plaque build-up.

 • Eating hard and or crunchy foods can potentially damage the wires or pop the cement loose from your teeth.